almondtools/picklock/README.md

 Picklock
 ========
-Have you ever met a design that was to compact to test?

-Or did you write a class without setters on each attribute to inhibit usage of some private attributes?
+Have you ever tried to test a complex Java class with private fields and no property method for them?
+It is good design to hide methods the ordinary user never should use, however a test is not an ordinary usage.

-Or did you need to mock a singleton, knowing that it is stored in a private field?
+Have you ever tried to mock a singleton of third party framework, but the singleton was stored in a non accessable private field?

-Or did you want to setup an input parameter from another framework which does not allow arbitrary modfication?

 You could have solved this with java reflection

-... we present another method - **Picklock**.
+... or with **Picklock**.

 Picklock makes your objects transparent and does this with minimal noise.
-Picklock is no magic, it relies on java reflection, but it hides the details of the process from the user.
+Picklock is no magic, it relies on Java reflection, but it hides the details of the reflective access from the user.
+Just define the interface you miss on the class you want to access.
+Then bind it to the object and have full access to all interface methods.

 Picklocking a sealed class
 ==========================